Creating a Hand Pulled Serigraph Print

 Serigraph Definition in a Historical context

-Silk screen printing originated in China over 1,000 years ago as a way to transfer designs onto fabric.
+This printmaking art technique originated in China over 1,000 years ago as a way to transfer designs onto fabric.
 Until modern times the stencil was applied directly on to silk.

 This Printing process arrived in North America around 1900, and was initially widely used for industrial and commercial purposes.
 In the 1930’s artists adopted the silk screen printing process and renamed it ‘serigraph printing.’
+This new name was adopted to distinguish the print maker as artist from a similar process used for commercial and industrial purposes.
+Screen printing is still used commercially to put images on T-shirts and mugs.
+Today however computer based printing is becoming much more common.

 Original Print Versus Limited Edition (Reproduction) Print